-Raleigh was a fun stop for me this year for more than one reason, I another Amtrak fan, Gayle.
+Raleigh was a fun stop for me this year for more than one reason: Gayle is another Amtrak fan.
 We are both members of a few Amtrak groups on Facebook.
 This wonderful lady is the contact person for North Carolina’s Train Host, a neat program that serves as a goodwill ambassador to the trains.
 Together we walked to the Morgan Street Food Hall and had a great meal at the Cow Bar, a burger joint in the hall.
 I had a great time meeting her and enjoyed her hospitality.

 Disney was never on my “must-go-to” list, but since I had the opportunity to go, I went.
 I have to say I liked Disney World more than I thought.
 My mom and sister made the experience more fun because they showed me their favorite parts of the parks.
 My first ride was with my sister’s, the Haunted Manson, and her excitement made the experience fun.
-My mom took me the Hall of Presidents and the Carousel of Progress, her favorite rides.
+My mom took me to the Hall of Presidents and the Carousel of Progress, her favorite rides.

 We all stayed at Camp Wilderness Resort/Campground with my Aunt and Uncle in their R.V.
 My first trip “by sea” (in a while) happened there, too, because the boats were the easiest way to travel between the campsite and the park’s transportation area.
 There are busses, but water travel was closer and faster in most cases.

 Paula, Mackenzie, and I enjoy visiting the Henry Doorly Zoo and Aquarium.
-I am not for sure if the animals and entertainment are what I enjoy or the time I get to spend with my niece.
-Over the past few months, we went several times, and it is fun to see the zoo through her eyes.
+I am not sure if the animals and entertainment are what I want or spend time with my niece.
+We went several times over the past few months, and it is fun to see the zoo through her eyes.
 She notices more every time we go, and her little pointer finger points out what makes her excited.
 I think her favorite exhibit is the aquarium, but she loves to play in the kid’s park and ride the carousel, although she is not brave enough to ride on an animal yet.